egony/cc2652p_E72-2G4M20S1E/firmware/router/README.md

 - LEDs are supported, but not used

 ### LEDs description
-- When stick restarted - both double blinking
+- When device restarted - both double blinking.
 - LEDs on DIO9 and DIO10 also supported in source code, but currently not used and perhaps never will be.

 ### Pairing